Last Updated on

 You’ll also need to think about where you want to do your bird watching.
 If you’ll be trekking into the woods, get a sturdy pair of hiking shoes, a hat, sunscreen, a jacket, and a backpack to hold your gear.
 Bring a field guide along (see step #7) or keep your favorite app handy (see step #9).
-Once you’re more seasoned, you can start considering extras like a binocular harness, spotting scope, tripod, recording equipment, or any other device that will help you geek out.
+Once you’re more seasoned, you can start considering extras like a binocular harness, spotting scope, tripod, recording equipment, GPS, or any other device that will help you geek out.

-If travelling isn’t in the cards, don’t worry.
+If traveling isn’t in the cards, don’t worry.
 You can set up a great backyard bird sanctuary to draw the birds straight to you.
 Put out plenty of food varieties, attach bird houses to your trees, get some moving water (a fountain will work, too), and make sure you have some diverse trees and foliage.
 The birds will come flocking to your yard in no time.
 For the best food, we recommend Prairie Melody (TM) Premium Black Oil Sunflower Bird Seed.
 It’s a little pricier than your average food, but it’s pesticide-free to protect your birds.
 Birds are also suckers for the sweet taste of millet.
 We recommend Wild Wings Organic Gray Millet Seed.

 Another pre-birding item on the checklist is learning about your local bird species.
 Obviously, you don’t want to go scouting for blue macaws in the volcanic highlands of New Mexico or try to stake out kiwi birds in the mountains of Argentina.
 Check out Audubon.org to discover what’s living near you or search for your local Game and Fish department for more information.
-Also check out steps #7 and #9 for some great books and apps.
+Also, check out steps #7 and #9 for some great books and apps.
 You can also connect with other birders in your area to discover the best places to spot the rarest species (see step #11).
 Once you know what you’re looking for, checking them off your list will be much more exciting.